 Where Atlanta Comes Together.
 Learn more

 The Atlanta BeltLine Partnership (ABP) secures private, corporate, and philanthropic support for the Atlanta BeltLine.
 Through these relationships, the Partnership seeks to enable the Atlanta BeltLine project, engage the public, and empower residents in surrounding neighborhoods.
 ABP also develops dynamic programs to raise awareness, generate advocacy and outreach, and ensure the Atlanta BeltLine benefits residents of all socio-economic levels.

 The Atlanta BeltLine Partnership is the private, independent non-profit created in 2005 to advance the Atlanta BeltLine vision.
-We work to Enable the Project [raise private sector capital], Engage the Public [grow civic support], and Empower the Residents of the 45 Atlanta BeltLine neighborhoods [provide positive socio-economic outcomes].
+Partnership staff works to Enable the Project [raise private sector capital], Engage the Public [grow civic support], and Empower the Residents [provide positive socio-economic outcomes] of the 45 Atlanta BeltLine neighborhoods.

 Our mission is to recruit, align and convene partners to fulfill the Atlanta BeltLine vision in targeted, strategic and coordinated ways.
 We broker relationships that help advance our mission, and thereby further the collaborative network of organizations and agencies working on the project’s behalf.